 Ever since I was cast in the role of Maisie in the Springs Girls’ High School production of The Boyfriend when I was 16, I have loved all things 1920s.
 I love the fashion, the music, the dance styles and the literature of the period.
 For much of my life I’ve had a 1920s bob – even when they weren’t fashionable!

-Although I write many different things (you can check out my other work on my blog) and lecture in writing for the media, stage and screen at Newcastle and Northumbria Universities, the Poppy Denby Investigates series reflects more of me and my personal interests than any of my other books or plays.
+Although I have written books and scripts in various genre (you can check out my other work on my blog) the Poppy Denby Investigates series reflects more of me and my personal interests than any of my other books or plays.